Euro zone bond rally eases as Omicron assessment begins | Business

 Euro zone bond rally eases as Omicron assessment begins

-The euro zone government bond rally abated on Monday, with yields rising slightly as investors dropped out of panic mode and looked to assess the impact of the Omicron coronavirus variant and resulting measures on global economies.
+The euro zone government bond rally abated on Monday, with yields rising slightly as investors dropped out of panic mode and looked to assess the impact of the Omicron coronavirus variant on global economies.

 Mizuho believes that a set of light lockdowns is the most likely scenario.
 However, the presence of a large downside scenario means that investors and central bankers will need to make downward revisions to growth forecasts, Chatwell said.
-Having dropped substantially on Friday, Germany's 10-year Bund yield was up 2 basis points (bps) at -0.31% by 1130 GMT on Monday.
+Having dropped substantially on Friday, Germany's 10-year Bund yield was up 2 basis points (bps) at -0.314% in late Monday trading.

 Expectations for higher interest rates have been pushed back since news of the Omicron variant broke, with money market participants no longer expecting an increase in the ECB deposit rate in 2022.
 Long-term inflation expectations in the single currency bloc have fallen back substantially to 1.81%, according to a key market gauge, compared with 2.09% in October.